 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: these materials weigh significantly more than asphalt shingles per square.
-For such jobs, we route a reinforced 30-yard bin featuring thicker ribbed sides and a heavier floor plate; we cap the fill volume well below the visual rim to ensure legal axle weight.
-We set this heavy-duty unit using a lowboy trailer.
-We also provide a general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
+We route a 30-yard low-wall container with reinforced sides and a heavier floor plate for these jobs: we cap fill volume well below the visual rim to manage axle weight.
+Our lowboy transport ensures your site remains clear.
+We also offer a general construction debris service for mixed loads that require different disposal handling.

 Same-day Pickup for Fast Roof Project Turnover